deviantony/docker-elk/README.md

 ## How can I tune Elasticsearch configuration?

-The Elasticsearch container is using the shipped configuration and it is not exposed by default.
+The Elasticsearch container is using the [shipped configuration](https://github.com/elastic/elasticsearch-docker/blob/master/build/elasticsearch/elasticsearch.yml).

 If you want to override the default configuration, create a file `elasticsearch/config/elasticsearch.yml` and add your configuration in it.